AnswerDotAI/gpu.cpp/DEV.md

 `gpu::Future` retains both the callback result and Dawn's `wgpu::Future`.
 Native waits pump `ProcessEvents`; browser waits call `WaitAny`, allowing JSPI to suspend Wasm while JavaScript and WebGPU make progress.

+Python futures retain shared ownership of their context.
+Their awaiter polls `ProcessEvents` on the asyncio thread rather than moving Dawn work to an executor thread.
+Async readback uses callback-owned storage, so abandoning a future cannot leave Dawn writing into a freed NumPy buffer.

 The browser Embind layer owns one persistent `Context`.
 Each `run()` creates short-lived tensors and a kernel from JavaScript typed arrays, rejects